 The Company currently purchases small machined parts, custom cartridge assemblies and electronic components from suppliers located in the United States.
 Although the Company currently obtains many of these components from single source suppliers, the Company could seek to have the parts, custom cartridges and electronic components manufactured elsewhere.
-Subsequent to the end of the period covered by this report, the Company entered into an Asset Purchase Agreement and acquired a machine shop where the Company can manufacture many of the components needed.
+On August 16, 2016, the Company entered into an Asset Purchase Agreement and acquired a machine shop where the Company can manufacture many of the components needed.
 This transaction will mitigate the risk associated with single source suppliers.
 As a result, management believes it can obtain alternative suppliers in most cases without incurring significant production delays.
 The Company acquires its components on a purchase order basis and does not have long-term contracts with suppliers.